 Sunday Morning Small Groups (9am - 10:10am)

 On Sundays, students gather into small groups where we get to study and talk about the Word (often with coffee and donuts in hand).
 After the lesson we take prayer requests and pray for each other.
 Being in a small group is important for adults and students because small groups are the glue where a lot or relationships are built.
 Small groups are one of the better ways to really get to know a church and get connected.
 So we encourage everyone young and old to get plugged in.

-A typical Wednesday night service will involve singing with the church as a whole and then breaking off into youth group to study the Word.
+A typical Wednesday night will involve singing and then breaking off into youth group for bible study, break out groups, and recreation outside before coming back in to close out the night.
 We like to dig in deep to really understand what God is saying.
 We also take time to ask and answer deep questions about God and life.
 If students don't wrestle with these hard questions now, under godly teaching, then they will have to wrestle with them as they get older.

-On the first Wednesday night of the month students will meet in the Youth Building and spend time devoted to singing and praying to the Lord.
+On the one Wednesday night a month students spend time devoted to singing and praying to the Lord.
 As students pray they will be taught on particular aspects of prayer, learn why we pray, and get to experience prayer as they call out to God.

-We do youth events at least once a month and sometimes more.
-Students need that time to fellowship and build relationships.
-We have game nights, bowling, special youth worship events, pool parties, and hanging out the Youth Pastors house.
+Students need time to fellowship and build relationships.
+We have game nights, bowling, special youth worship events, pool parties, and hanging out at the Youth Pastors house.
 We also participate in missional activities like packing a shoebox for Operation Christmas Child or a service project for our church wide Month of Missions.

 Retreats and Camps